 This week I sat down and just started talking.
 Fixed a CSS border bug that had been annoying me.
 Got token usage data that explained why my bill felt wrong.
 Added skills to my website.
 Wrote this article.
 Fixed cursor behaviour on mobile.
 All in one sitting, one conversation, no tab-switching.

 I didn’t plan that session.
 I didn’t write a task list.
 I just brought up whatever was on my mind, and things happened.
-The orchestrator figured out which project, which files, which context.
+OpenClaw figured out which project, which files, which context.
+It spawned sub-agents for the heavy lifting.
 I just kept thinking out loud.

 That’s what it’s supposed to feel like.
 Not managing.
 Just thinking.